Select Page

 Cirrus Logic

 Cirrus Logic specializes in audio and voice ICs, and they produce products with DSP capabilities, especially for audio processing.
-They are well-known for audio codecs and audio DSPs that are widely used in consumer electronics, particularly in applications requiring high-quality audio signal processing.
+They are well-known for audio codecs and audio DSPs that are widely used in consumer electronics.

 ROHM Semiconductor